Licensing Guides

 » Want to grow your plumbing business?
 Click here to get a demo.

-Plumbing license requirements vary from state to state and in some cases, from locality to locality.
-Alaska has strict statewide standards for working in the plumbing business beginning at the apprentice level, and some cities have additional licensing requirements.
+Licensing requirements for plumbers vary from state to state and, in some cases, from locality to locality.
+Alaska has strict, statewide standards for working in the plumbing business beginning at the trainee level.

 To perform plumbing work legally in the state of Alaska you must be licensed.
-The state licenses every level of this workforce from trainees to journeymen to contractors.
-Licensing is through the Alaska Department of Labor and Workforce Development.
-Specifically, The Mechanical Inspection Section of the Labor Standards Division verifies training, experience, and registration requirements for applicants, conducts testing, and issues Certificates of Fitness in both the plumbing and electrical trades for Alaska.
+The state licenses every level of this workforce from trainees to journeymen.
+The Alaska Department of Labor and Workforce Development Mechanical Inspection Section of the Labor Standards and Safety Division is responsible for the licensing and regulation of plumbers, mechanical administrators, and contractors and issues all licenses.

-What are the different types of plumbers licenses in Alaska?
+What are the types of plumber licenses in Alaska?

-There are four main plumbers licenses at the state level in Alaska, and they are referred to as Certificates of Fitness.
+There are four main plumber licenses at the state level in Alaska, and they are referred to as Certificates of Fitness.
 There are also additional licensing requirements in Anchorage and Fairbanks.
-The state level certificates of fitness are:

 LICENSE REQUIREMENTS: